 Although the fragrant sprays of flowers are big, the flowers themselves are small, consisting of five or six lilac petals and a dark tube bearing 10 anthers.
 Chinaberry grows in very dry conditions in Persia but is also a native of the coastal rain forest of New South Wales and Queensland, where, from the appearance of the durable timber, it is known as white cedar.
 It is successful when planted in areas of severe drought and has been introduced in the Mediterranean and throughout the Americas, growing wild in the Southern United States.
 In English literature the tree shows up as bead tree, neem, pride of India, Indian lilac, and margosa.
 Under the name neem tree it is widely distributed in India, where it has assorted historical uses in medicine and has a role in rainmaking.
 A specimen north of the Mausoleum, near the giant deodar cedar, is quite old.
 Six trees of Australian origin that I planted in April 1976 on Stanford Avenue opposite Peter Coutts Road have performed very well in heavy adobe without watering.
-March 2006 young trees were planted on the east side of the New Guinea Garden, Art Gallery on the Cummings Art bldg. side, northeast corner of the Roble Parking lot, and Grounds Nursery.
+In March 2006, young trees were planted on the east side of the New Guinea Garden, the Cummings Art building side of the Art Gallery, the northeast corner of the Roble Parking lot, and the Grounds Nursery.

 Name derivation: Melia – Greek word melia (ash), referring to similarity of leaves to those of Fraxinus; azedarach – Persian word azaddhirakt (ash tree).

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added the 2006 locations.